ktorn/completium-landing/docs/contract/tuto/tuto2.md

 ## Execution conditions

-One of the key requirements of a smart contract's entry point is to establish execution conditions:
-* Who can call the contract?
-* Under which logical conditions?

-Archetype provides dedicated syntax to make execution conditions very explicit and non ambiguous.

-In this exercise, the entry point may only be called by the `admin` address; it also requires that the argument value `v` be between 10 (included) and 20 (strictly) and be even otherwise; if not even, it must fail with this following message : `Expected even value`:
+In this exercise, the entry point may only be called by the `admin` address; it also requires:
+* that the argument value `v` be between 10 (included) and 20 (strictly)
+* be even

+If not even, it must fail with this following message : `Expected even value`:

 ```archetype {8,10,11} title="2-exec-condition.arl"
 archetype exec_condition